 Silver is one of four tiers of the Executive Club, British Airways’ frequent flyer membership scheme.
 In this article we’ll look at what the benefits are of having British Airways Executive Club Silver status.

 Silver status is the second of the elite status levels on British Airways.
 To get Silver status you first have to acquire Bronze membership.
 Like Bronze, you achieve Silver when you cross the threshold of tier points or eligible flights flown.
-You can read the requirements for British Airways Silver status here.
+You can read the requirements for British Airways Silver status in this article.

-Although Bronze comes with some good benefits, Silver is where things really start to get interesting.
+Although British Airways bronze status comes with some good benefits, Silver is where things really start to get interesting.
 You’ll get:

 50% bonus Avios on all British Airways, Iberia, American Airlines and Japan Airlines flights

 Free seat selection at the time of booking for you and anyone else on your booking, excluding “extra legroom” upgrades and all hand-baggage only fares

 2 free 32kg bags per person in all classes, for everyone on your booking